We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “So many people come to my office thinking something is wrong with them when they’re experiencing menopause symptoms, like vaginal dryness or painful sex,” Brightman says.
 “The truth is, these symptoms are common, but often under-treated.”

 Many people experiencing vaginal dryness aren’t aware of the treatment options, so knowing what to ask for — and that help is available — is half the battle.

-Vaginal dryness, also known as vaginal atrophy, is more common than it may seem, especially during perimenopause and menopause.
+Vaginal dryness, a symptom of vaginal atrophy, is more common than it may seem, especially during perimenopause and menopause.